 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
 This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Lima.

 Lima, Peru, is the capital of the country and home to more than nine million people (twelve million, if you take into account the metropolitan area).
 Almost one-third of the Peruvian population lives in and around the capital.

 The city is surrounded by a very arid desert.
 In the summer, the weather is usually sunny and very warm.
-Maximum temperatures range from thirty to thirty-three degrees Celsius.
-In winter, the temperatures reach up to twenty-two degrees Celsius (so it is not a real winter).
+Maximum temperatures range from 30 to 33 degrees Celsius.
+In winter, the temperatures reach up to 22 degrees Celsius (so it is not a real winter).
 However, during that period, it is often overcast and rainy for days at a time.

 The capital of Peru offers plenty of options for every sort of tourist.
 If you want to stay in five-star hotels or inexpensive hostels in Lima, you will be covered for all possibilities.

 A lot of Lima hostels are located in the neighbourhoods of Surquillo, Leuro, and Cocharcas.

 Generally, the price level for hostels in Lima is low, so you do not have to spend too much money on accommodation.

 One of the highlights of Lima is the historic centre.
 It is among the most important tourist destinations in Peru.
 Very interesting are the so-called balconies of Lima - they are part of the cultural heritage and they were built during the Spanish Colonial period as well as the Republic of Peru.

 In and around the historic centre, you can find more than one thousand six hundred balconies of that kind.

 Parque del Amor is romantic park in Miraflores.
 It is the perfect place for a selfie or for a walk with your partner.